mdaeron/D47calib/docpages/cli.md

 ## Further customizing the CLI

-A complete list of options as well is provided by `D47calib --help`.
+A complete list of options is provided by `D47calib --help`.

 ### Using covariance instead of correlation matrix as input